kathawala/automagica/docs/source/getting_started.md

 ## Installing on Linux

+Interactive one-click examples with documentation can be found on [portal.automagica.com](https://portal.automagica.com)

 ### Fedora-like distributions of Linux such as Red Hat Enterprise Linux or CentOS
 You can install Automagica by running the following commands: